causa-io/cli/README.md

 The `cs emulators list` command returns the list of available emulators, loaded from the Causa modules.

+### Documentation

+One of the goals of Causa configuration files is also to provide metadata that can be used for documentation generation.

+#### `cs openapi`

+If some projects in the repository expose HTTP endpoints, the OpenAPI documentation for those endpoints can be generated using `cs openapi generateSpecification`.

+The implementation of OpenAPI generation is language-specific and will required the corresponding Causa module.

+When run from within a project, only the OpenAPI specification for the project will be generated.
+When run at the workspace level, the OpenAPI documents for all relevant projects will be generated and merged into a single document.

 ### Infrastructure and environments

 One of the strengths of a Causa workspace is being able to manage the entire span of a production system.
 This includes deploying new features and bug fixes to staging environments for testing.
 This section presents infrastructure-related `cs` commands.